richard-magill/RMAzureFunctionsAPIM/README.md

-Azure functions including HTTP Trigger with Open APi to make a nice REST API with Swagger interface.
+Azure functions including HTTP Trigger with Open API to make a nice REST API with Swagger interface.